pioner14/obsidian-ai-automator-qwen/README.md

 The workflow consists of a Bash wrapper script that orchestrates audio extraction, transcription, and LLM-driven analysis, ultimately saving the processed information into an Obsidian vault.

+## New Modular Architecture

+The project has been refactored to use a modular architecture with the following components:

+- **core**: Core components including configuration management, logging, and event management
+- **processing**: Processing components including transcription, analysis, and output formatting
+- **storage**: Storage components including cache management
+- **monitoring**: Monitoring components

 ## Technologies Used

 *   **Bash:** For the main automation wrapper script.
 *   **FFmpeg:** For extracting audio from video files.
-*   **Python:** For interacting with Deepgram and NVIDIA APIs, processing transcripts, and formatting output for Obsidian.
+*   **Python:** For the new modular architecture and interacting with Deepgram and NVIDIA APIs.
 *   **`requests` (Python library):** For making HTTP requests to Deepgram and NVIDIA servers.
 *   **Deepgram:** For high-performance audio/video transcription.
 *   **NVIDIA API:** For accessing NVIDIA Large Language Models for semantic analysis of transcripts.